Kaluga: History

-Kaluga is connected to Moscow by a railway line and by the ancient roadway, the Kaluga Road (now partly within Moscow (as the Old Kaluga Highway), partly the A101 road).
-This road offered Napoleon his favored escape route from the Moscow trap in the fall of 1812.
+Kaluga is connected to Moscow by rail and by road - partly the ancient Kaluga Road, known as the Old Kaluga Highway, partly the A101 road.
+This road offered Napoleon his preferred escape route from Moscow in the fall of 1812.
 But General Kutuzov repelled Napoleon's advances in this direction and forced the retreating French army onto the Old Smolensk Road, previously devastated by the French during their invasion of Russia.

-On several occasions during the Russian Empire Kaluga was the residence of political exiles and prisoners such as the last Crimean khan Şahin Giray (1786), the Kyrgyz sultan Arigazi-Abdul-Aziz (1828), the Georgian princess Thecla (1834–1835), and the Avar leader Imam Shamil (1859–1868).

-The German army briefly occupied Kaluga during the climactic Battle of Moscow, as part of Operation Barbarossa.
-The city was under full or partial German occupation from October 12 to December 30, 1941.
-In 1944, the Soviet Government used its local military buildings to intern hundreds of Polish prisoners of war — soldiers of the Polish underground Home Army — whom the advancing Soviet front had arrested in the area around Vilnius.
+During World War II, the German army briefly occupied Kaluga during the climactic Battle of Moscow, as part of Operation Barbarossa.
+The city was under full or partial German occupation from 12 October to 30 December 1941.
+The Germans operated the Dulag 127 transit prisoner-of-war camp in the city.
+There was a high mortality rate in the camp, and then it was relocated west to Roslavl.
+In 1944, the Soviet Government used local military buildings to intern hundreds of Polish prisoners of war — soldiers of the Polish underground Home Army — whom the advancing Soviet front had arrested in the area around Vilnius.

 Discovery of a Stone Idol

 In 1953, on the outskirts of Kaluga, in the area of an old logging site near the Lesnichevka ravine, the local press reported the discovery of a small stone idol approximately 18 cm tall.
 The figurine is made of light-colored stone, has a simplified phallic shape, and features a large eye carved on the upper part of the figure.
-Based on fragmentary local-history commentaries from the mid-20th century, the find was interpreted as a possible depiction of a local household cult character conventionally referred to as Nilo, whose association was presumed to be linked with participants of ritual or comedic performances within the Kaluga region.
+Based on fragmentary local history commentaries from the mid-20th century, the find was interpreted as a possible depiction of a local household cult character conventionally referred to as Nilo, who was presumed to be linked with participants of ritual or comedic performances within the Kaluga region.

 The original photograph of the artifact has not been preserved; the image circulated today is a modern visual reconstruction created from written descriptions.